stubbsda/diaplexis/README.md

 are located in the <code>Makefile.config</code> file, in which various compiler arguments and libraries are specified.
 The build variables are all described in the Makefile and in general the default values should be safe on most Unix-like platforms.
-A sample program file, <code>euplecton.cxx</code>, illustrating the use of the Spacetime class is also included in the <code>examples</code> directory along with an example of an XML parameter file, intended for use with the Polyphyllon version of this library.
-Using the included
+A sample program file, <code>euplecton.cxx</code>, illustrating the use of the Spacetime class is also included in the <code>examples</code> directory along with two examples of an XML parameter file, the first for restarting the program from a binary diskfile and the second for general use with the Polyphyllon version of this library.
+Using the included <code>examples/Makefile</code>, a binary can be compiled for either version of the Diaplexis library by means of the command
-<code>examples/Makefile</code>, a binary can be compiled for either version of the Diaplexis library by
+<code>make TYPE=MONOPHYLLON</code> or <code>make TYPE=POLYPHYLLON</code> (the default).
+Running
-means of the command <code>make TYPE=MONOPHYLLON</code> or <code>make TYPE=POLYPHYLLON</code> (the default).
+<code>./euplecton parameters.xml</code> represents a simple test to verify the installation, which
-Running <code>./euplecton parameters.xml</code> represents a simple test to verify the installation, which writes all its output in the <code>data</code> directory.
+writes all its output in the <code>data</code> directory.
 The environment variable <code>OMP_NUM_THREADS</code>
 can be set to a value greater than one to test the parallel performance of the library.
 The <code>examples</code>
-directory also contains a Python 3 file, <code>musical_hyphansis.py</code>, which uses the [music21](http://web.mit.edu/music21/) module to convert a score file in the [MusicXML](https://en.wikipedia.org/wiki/MusicXML) format into one whose structure can be parsed by the Diaplexis library.
+directory also contains two Python 3 files, one named <code>musical_hyphansis.py</code> which uses the [music21](http://web.mit.edu/music21/) module to convert a score file in the [MusicXML](https://en.wikipedia.org/wiki/MusicXML) format into a plain text file whose structure is adapted for use by the Diaplexis library and can be used in the parameter <code>HyphansisScore</code>.
+The second Python file, <code>editor.py</code>, provides a portable graphical interface based on [Tkinter](https://en.wikipedia.org/wiki/Tkinter) for editing the XML parameter files used by the Diaplexis library, which has the advantage of making clear which parameters are relevant given choices for values like the <code>InitialState</code> and <code>SolverType</code>.

 The <code>VERBOSE</code> compilation flag causes the Diaplexis library to write a great deal of diagnostic logging information to the standard output during execution and is normally only useful for developers.